maxludden/supergene-v2/books/book06/md/chapter-2184.md

 Dia Robber and his followers searched the mountains up and down, and eventually, they found the fake Dragon Six and engaged him.

 “Are you guys blind?
 Why would I be the traitor?
 Don’t you know that the fox race is only comprised of women?
 They become weaker if they turn into males.
-Do I look like a f*cking woman?”
+Do I look like a fucking woman?”
 Toxic Dragon Old Six shouted as he fought back.

 Dia Robber saw that the man’s Toxic Dragon Evilbreaker powers were real.
 As he fought, he asked, “What are you doing, then?
 Why are you running if you aren’t the traitor?”

 “I’m not running!
-I’m f*cking injured, and I’m looking for a place to heal!”
+I’m fucking injured, and I’m looking for a place to heal!”
 Toxic Dragon Old Six shouted angrily.

 “You say you are Toxic Dragon Old Six, yes?
 How can you prove your identity?”
 Kahn asked.
 Something seemed wrong about this whole situation.